-In life, I’ve learned that our connection to the natural world is the most fundamental relationship we have, and it forms the basis for how we connect with ourselves and others, and how we conduct ourselves in the world.
-I’ve pursued this connection for myself in different ways.
-I spend a lot of time outdoors.
-I once worked as an adventure camping tour leader at national parks across the U.S. to share the outdoor experience with others.
-I also spent two years in a full-time immersion program in the mountains of Washington state, where I focused on training for wilderness awareness, survival, and nature mentoring.
+Our connection to the natural world is the most fundamental connection we have, forming the basis for how we connect with ourselves and others, and how we conduct ourselves in the world.
+I’ve pursued this passion in different ways, by spending a lot of time outdoors, sharing it with others as an adventure camping tour leader around the U.S., and living in the mountains of Washington state for two years as part of an immersive wilderness awareness, survival, and mentoring program.